 The Chalumeau, a predecessor of the clarinet, was also in use.

 The Serpent is one of the most distinctive-looking members of the Baroque brass family.

 A large instrument that plays in the bass register, it has a snake-like shape, is made of leather-covered wood, and has finger holes like a woodwind instrument.

 Despite this, it is considered part of the brass family due to its cup-style mouthpiece; in fact, it is an ancestor of the modern-day tuba.

-The Recorder, which remains popular today, was often used to suggest pastoral scenes in Baroque music with composers like Telemann and Vivaldi utilising its high pitched sound to evoke birdsong.
+The Recorder, which remains popular today, was one of the instruments used in baroque music to suggest pastoral scenes with composers like Telemann and Vivaldi utilizing its high pitched sound to evoke birdsong.

-Like the pipe organ we looked at earlier, the baroque era is quite often considered the ‘golden age’ of the recorder before falling out of favour during the classical and romantic eras.
+Like the pipe organ we looked at earlier, the baroque era is quite often considered the golden age of the recorder before falling out of favor during the classical and romantic eras.

-Castanets are a type of hand percussion that are now most commonly associated with Spanish flamenco music.
+Castanets are a type of hand percussion that are now most commonly associated as being a flamenco musical instrument.

 But, during the baroque era, they were commonly used in dances, notably by the composer Jean-Baptiste Lully.

-It does not have a fixed instrumentation, but would feature at least one instrument capable of playing chords – such as a keyboard, harpsichord, organ, guitar or lute – and one or more low-register instruments such as cello, double bass, bass viol or bassoon.
+It does not have fixed instrumentation but would feature at least one instrument capable of playing chords – such as a keyboard, harpsichord, organ, guitar or lute – and one or more low-register instruments such as cello, double bass, bass viol or bassoon.